uniquid/dev-in-a-box/README.md

 Check System Components
 -----------------------
-System components are exposed to the host machine on the respective published ports:
+When system is up components are exposed to the host machine on the respective published ports:

 | service          | port                      | port             |
 |------------------|---------------------------|------------------|